Call-for-Code/AI-mergency/README.md

 **Db2 / Watson Natural Language Understanding / Cognos Dashboard Embedded**

 1. Go to https://www.ibm.com/cloud/ and sign-in or create a new cloud account.
-2. Click 'Create resource' to create instances of the following services:
+2. Click `Create resource` to create instances of the following services:
     1. Db2 Lite
     2. IBM Cognos Dashboard Embedded
     3. Natural Language Understanding
-3. For each service instance, go to 'Service credentials' and click 'New credential' to get your service credentials.
+3. For each service instance, go to `Service credentials` and click `New credential` to get your service credentials.
 Enter the required credentials in the corresponding configuration file:
     1. `node_app/db-credentials.json`:
         `connectionString` = `ssldsn` from json creds
     2. `node_app/daas-credentials.json`